 In order to properly evaluate the integrity of the existing structure, some key elements must be investigated.
-In particular, the strength degradation of the existing columns and the cantilevered bent cap must be quantified.
-In order to do this, the effect that the ASR/DEF type cracking has on the members must be determined.
-It is also important to determine the reserve capacity, if any, that these structural members possess.
-The assessment of the structural integrity of the columns and the cantilevered bent cap should attempt to consider all major variables.
+In particular, the strength degradation of the existing columns must be quantified.
+In order to do this, the effect that the ASR/DEF type cracking has on the columns must be determined.
+It is also important to determine the reserve capacity, if any, that these columns possess.
+The assessment of the structural integrity of the columns should attempt to consider all major variables.
 These variables may include strength degradation, quality of design, and accuracy of loads.
 The strength degradation as referred to in this text is whatever loss in load carrying capacity that a structural element may exhibit when compared to its initial load carrying capacity prior to any form of deterioration.
 Strength degradation can be caused by weakening of concrete, corrosion of reinforcing steel, fire, or any other form of attack which has an effect of reducing the ultimate strength of the structural element.
 In this case, the investigation is being conducted to determine the possibility of strength degradation as a direct result of cracking due to the two forms of chemical attack known as ASR and DEF.

 In order to properly evaluate an existing structural element, it is important to consider several aspects.
-One aspect is the comparison of actual material strengths and dimensions versus the designers expectations before construction.
+One aspect is the comparison of actual material strengths and dimensions versus the designer's expectations before construction.
 Considerable reserve or deficiency is possible if actual material strengths differ from design assumptions.
-The second is the potential mode of failure under expected loading.
-This aspect includes mode of failure, region of failure, and type of failure.
+The second aspect is the potential mode of failure under expected loading.
+This includes mode of failure, region of failure, and type of failure.
 In particular, a concrete column subjected to both axial load and flexure has three primary potential modes of failure.
 These modes are failure under combined axial load and flexure due to yielding of the longitudinal reinforcing steel and/or crushing of the concrete, failure in shear, and local or bearing failure.
+Shear failures in this case are unlikely due to the large axial loads and relatively small shearing forces which are exerted on the type of structural element under investigation.
 Columns designed to carry large moments are often governed by yielding of the reinforcement in tension.
 These columns are designed at or below the point on the axial load versus moment interaction diagram where the strain in the reinforcing steel causes yielding at the same time the strain in the concrete causes crushing (i.e. the balance point).
 Columns which are designed above this point on the interaction curve are governed by the concrete crushing prior to yielding in tension of the longitudinal reinforcing steel.
 For very small eccentricities, the reinforcement can yield in compression prior to concrete crushing.
 Columns can also fail in bearing as a result of large local compressive stresses in the local zone under the point of application of the load.